vigith/containerization/README.md

 * merge the snapshot via `snapshot-merge`
 * resume
 * once merge is complete (check it via `dmsetup status`)
+* suspend
-* suspend; replace the snapshot-origin with snapshot-merge; reload
+* replace the snapshot-origin with snapshot-merge
+* reload

 ```shell
 ## replace the snapshot-origin target replaced with the snapshot-merge target, and the origin resumed